 These days every service will come with intelligent spam filtering as standard and useful warnings about potentially harmful emails.
 All that can leave you feeling safe and secure while using these best free email services.

-Make sure you have the best web browser (opens in new tab) and a decent smartphone (opens in new tab), tablet (opens in new tab) or computer (opens in new tab) to run the service on and you'll be able to enjoy all that is on offer, usually for free.
+Make sure you have the best web browser and a decent smartphone, tablet or computer to run the service on and you'll be able to enjoy all that is on offer, usually for free.
 But there are some services that charge for extra features too, like more storage or feature rich conferencing tools.
 By reading this guide you can decide if paying extra is something you need to do or if a free service will give you all you need.

 The best free email services